frank-895/pasta_detector/README.md

 - Use More Complex Models: Experiment with deeper architectures like ResNet34 or ResNet50.
 - Training for More Epochs: The model was trained for only 2 epochs, so training for more epochs could improve results.

+## License
-This project is licensed under the Apache 2.0 License.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](./LICENSE) file for details.